pandoc/lua-filters/table-short-captions/sample.md

 | a1   | b1   |
 | a2   | b2   |

-Table: This is the *italicised long caption* of tbl5, which is improperly formatted, and will appear in the list of tables.
-This filter requires that `.unlisted` is placed in a span.  {#tbl:tbl-label5 .unlisted}
+Table: This is the *italicised long caption* of tbl6, which does not have a label, but does have an empty span at the end.  []{}

 | cola | colb |